1. Previous: Chapter 1

 fun speed(distance: Double, time: Double) = distance / time

-When you need to call this function, the arguments are also separated with a comma.
-For example, we can call the speed() function with the same values as we used above, separating those values with a comma:
+When we need to call this function, the arguments are also separated with a comma.
+For example, we can call the speed() function with the same values as we used above, separating those values with a comma.

 val averageSpeed = speed(321.8, 4.15)

-The result is about 77.54 kilometers per hour.
+The result is approximately 77.54 kilometers per hour.

 Note that the arguments here are in the same order as the parameters.